 Finally, the shipment takes to the oceans for the bulk of its voyage.

-This journey can sometimes take a couple of weeks to make it across massive oceans and small straights around the world.
+This journey can sometimes take a couple of weeks to make it across massive oceans and small straights around the world, but having ocean tracking visibility helps you stay on top of freight deadlines.

 Destination port and staging